kyroskoh/sudoku-game/DEPLOYMENT.md

 ### Auto-restart on Crash

-Containers are configured with `restart: unless-stopped` in docker-compose.yml, so they'll automatically restart if they crash.
+Containers are configured with `restart: unless-stopped` in docker compose.yml, so they'll automatically restart if they crash.

 ## 🔐 Security Checklist